 Data type Why collected Method Size and size class a proxy for age distribution Height and diameter at breast height by species; Size classes are defined in the Type D plan (Table 1; adapted from Scott and Reynolds 2007).
-Tree density density of trees within reaches and tree patches Trees per 100 m Canopy cover & closure how dense is canopy - for shade and associated species Canopy closure - concave mirror with a grid (spherical densitometer) held level and green-vegetation hits within the upper canopy (> 5 m) recorded.
+Tree density density of trees within reaches and tree patches Trees per 100 m 2 Canopy cover & closure how dense is canopy - for shade and associated species Canopy closure - concave mirror with a grid (spherical densitometer) held level and green-vegetation hits within the upper canopy (> 5 m) recorded.
 Readings were taken at 10 m intervals along the transect centerline (see Appendix 1 - Type D monitoring plan).
 Canopy cover - vegetation hits (using line point technique) at the middle or uppermost vegetation tier by a riparian tree species (capable of growing to >5m) at every 1m interval along the transect centerline.
 Potential crown cover a visual measure of tree vigor Assessed by accounting for all live and dead branches on an individual tree.
 It is assessed by visualizing a full tree crown as defined by the extent of branching patterns; the percentage of that area (the potential full crown) with live foliage is estimated (see Appendix 1 - Type D monitoring plan, Figure 4).
 Riparian corridor width extent of riparian vegetation zone & habitat breadth for associated species Total transect length provides an indication of riparian corridor width.
 Vegetation cover by lifeform distribution and type of species in riparian zone Distinguished by tier (<1.5, 1.5-5, and >5 meters), and lifeform (e.g. herb, grass, shrub, tree) Tree elevation above river stage requirements for tree recruitment and survival Tree elevation relative to the surface water stage was recorded for riparian tree species using a survey transit and rod Fluvial surface potential germination surfaces document change in fluvial surface (e.g. channel, bank, floodplain, terrace) along transect centerline Soil salinity to determine if soils are too saline and if a particular soil texture better supports tree recruitment.
-Soil slurry and salinity probe; hand texture analysis in lab Tree-core samples age estimation Increment borer cored but rotten in the center and the resulting core was not useable for age estimation.
-A projected ideal quantity to adequately represent age distribution at the scale of the reach is approximately 530 - 750 trees (Appendix 1, Table 3), so approximately 30-50% of the total number of desired trees has been sampled.
+Soil slurry and salinity probe; hand texture analysis in lab Tree-core samples age estimation Increment borer

+During summer 2022, 105 tree cores were collected from 80 trees.
+These were in addition to 120 & 174 increment cores from 74 & 158 trees in 2020 and 2021 respectively, for a total of 309 trees to be used for age estimation to date.
+Some mature trees were rotten in the center so the resulting core may not be useable for age estimation; the true number of trees may be smaller.
+A projected ideal quantity to adequately represent age distribution at the scale of the reach is approximately 530 - 750 trees for the Owens River (Appendix 1, Table 3), so approximately 40-60% of the total number of desired trees has been sampled.
 Preliminary results show a range of tree ages, with most less than 100 years old.
-Not enough data exists to summarize by reach or river section, or yet relate to other environmental conditions, but this type of analysis is expected in a 2022 or 2023 annual report.
+Not enough data exists to summarize by reach or river section, or yet relate to other environmental conditions, but this type of analysis is expected in a 2024 annual report.